What’s the difference between plant based fashion and vegan fashion? We explain!

 Sadly, this amazing fabric is not yet readily available in the shops.
 Why, why?

 7. Banana Stem Fiber

-Everyone is looking for sustainable new ways to produce clothing that could substitute cotton and its resource intensive farming requirements, and banana stem fiber may just be The One.
+Everyone is looking for sustainable new ways to produce clothing that could replace cotton and its resource intensive farming requirements.
+Banana stem fiber may just be ‘The One’.
 Only 37kg of stems would be needed to make a kilo of fiber, and considering we throw away around a billion stems or more per year, investing in banana R&D seems like the way to go.